 With so much media to choose from today, people are less likely to pay attention to content that doesn’t grab their interest.
 A great way to earn and hold their interest?
 Use quick cuts and bursts of action.
 Yoox achieved this by gamifying the user experience and encouraging viewers to act quickly (to the tick of a countdown clock) in order to save the luxury item from destruction.

 It seems like a no-brainer, but it’s critically important to give viewers clear instructions on what to do if they like your offer.
 From the start of its ads, Yoox told users 'Don’t miss it!' with a clickable invitation to 'Shop Now'.
 Follow its lead and make it easy for people to convert.

 4. Use custom targeting to reach an interested audience

-Set up your direct response ads for success by ensuring they’re delivered to people who will find them relevant.
-Yoox used affinity audiences, for example, to reach people who had demonstrated an interest in “bargain hunting.”
-The team also used custom intent audiences, which allowed them to find people who had either recently searched keywords they deemed relevant (like brand names of products they carried) or browsed other fashion-related content on the web.
+Set up your direct response ads for success by ensuring that they’re delivered to people who'll find them relevant.
+Yoox used affinity audiences, for example, to reach people who had demonstrated an interest in 'bargain hunting'.
+The team also used custom intent audiences, which allowed them to find people who had either recently searched keywords that they deemed relevant (like brand names of products that they carried) or browsed other fashion-related content on the web.

 As Yoox shows, embracing these four principles can help ensure that your video ads drive user action.
 So whether you’re offering designer apparel and accessories or trying to generate new business leads, focus on building compelling, actionable creative targeted to reach the right audience.